arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 Step **(1)** creates a ``single_recipe`` class that inherits from :class:`arbor.recipe`.
 The base recipe implements all the methods defined above with default values except :meth:`arbor.recipe.num_cells`, :meth:`arbor.recipe.cell_kind` and :meth:`arbor.recipe.cell_description` which always have to be implemented by the user.
-The :meth:`arbor.recipe.gloabl_properties` also needs to be implemented for :class:`arbor.cell_kind.cable` cells.
+The :meth:`arbor.recipe.global_properties` also needs to be implemented for :class:`arbor.cell_kind.cable` cells.
 The inherited recipe can implement any number of additional methods and have any number of instance or class variables.